BAH After Separation: How Long It Lasts and What Replaces It

 - No prepayment penalties

-The VA funding fee applies (ranging from 1.4% to 3.6% depending on down payment and prior use), but is often still favorable compared to conventional loans with PMI.
-Veterans with a VA disability rating of 10% or higher are exempt from the funding fee entirely.
+The VA funding fee applies (ranging from 0.5% on an IRRRL streamline up to 3.3% on a subsequent VA loan with no down payment as of 2025-26), but is often still favorable compared to conventional loans with PMI.
+Veterans with any VA service-connected disability rating are exempt from the funding fee entirely (not just 10%+; the exemption applies whenever you currently receive disability comp or would but for retirement-pay offset).

 Planning the Gap